ecodes-w/Basic-Flexbox/README.md

 # Basic-Flexbox
-In this repo, you will find three different html pages styled with Flexbox.
+In this repo, you will find three different html elements styled with Flexbox.
+* a search bar
+* a navigation bar
+* a gallery